dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/index.md

 <a name="subscribing_to_events"></a>
 ## Subscribing to Events
- You can subscribe to a control's event by using either [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] or code, but you can only handle an event in code.
+ You can subscribe to a control's event by using either XAML or code, but you can only handle an event in code.
 The following example shows how to subscribe to the `Click` event of a <xref:System.Windows.Controls.Button>.

  [!code-xaml[ControlsOverview#10](~/samples/snippets/csharp/VS_Snippets_Wpf/ControlsOverview/CSharp/Window1.xaml#10)]